lindaprotocol/documentation-en/docs/developers/java-tron.md

 # Developer Guide
-Thank you for contributing to the development of java-tron source code!
+Thank you for contributing to the development of java-linda source code!

 Whether it's a small fix or a significant feature improvement, we greatly appreciate your contributions.